-At Anderson Hand Therapy, we have a special interest in the management of sporting injuries.
+At Anderson Hand Therapy, we have a special interest in the management of sporting injuries and wrist pain.
 Hamish works for the Hawthorn Football Club, and is the only hand therapist in Australia to be employed by an AFL team on a regular basis.
-He also treats professional and elite athletes in a variety of other sports including but certainly not exclusive to cricket, rugby union, rugby league, basketball, gymnastics, golf, and rowing.
+He also treats professional and elite athletes in a variety of other sports including but certainly not exclusive to climbing, cricket, rugby union, tennis, basketball, gymnastics, golf, and rowing.
 This experience at the highest levels of sport rehabilitation means that Hamish has a keen understanding of what a hand or wrist needs to do in order to have you playing your best.
-Treatment programs can be tailored to help you return to your sport as safely and as swiftly as possible.
+Treatment programs can be tailored to help you return to work, sport & play as safely and as swiftly as possible.

 Your first visit